 If power is interrupted to the PTO by the seat switch or turning off the key switch or power disconnect, it cannot be restored unless the PTO switch is turned off and then on again.

-If power is interrupted to the drive motor, the foot speed control must be released and reapplied in order to start.
+If power is interrupted to the drive motor, the speed control must be returned to "neutral" and then moved forward in order to start.